iits-consulting/otc-auth/README.md

 | OS_USERNAME          | `--os-username`       |  `u`  | Username (iam or idp)                         |
 | IDP_NAME             | `--idp-name`          |  `i`  | Identity Provider name (as configured on OTC) |
 | IDP_URL              | `--idp-url`           |  N/A  | Authorization endpoint on the IDP             |

+## Auto-Completions

+You install the auto completions for your shell by running.
+Please follow the instructions by running `otc-auth completion --help` in your terminal.